Skip to Main Content

 Communities United Against Police Brutality (CUAPB)

-Formed in 2000, this group "was created to deal with police brutality in the Minneapolis/St. Paul area on an ongoing basis."
-Under the publications tab, there are links to reports, fact sheets, and an online tutorial "Police Brutality 101."
+Formed in 2000, this group "was created to deal with police brutality in the Minneapolis/St. Paul area on an ongoing basis.”
+The publications tab contains links to resources that may be useful to all activists, including reports, fact sheets, and online tutorials.

 Dream Defenders